Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

 \subsection{Working cycle for refrigerator with indefinite causal order}

-Before comparing the performances of ICO fridge with different N-SWITCH, let's first briefly go through the refrigeration cycle of the ICO fridge(see Fig.\ref{f9} for the case of 4 reservoirs)in the Maxwell-demon-like scheme as we described in the first section: The demon Alice prepares a entangled control-target state by thermalizing the working system with $N$ reservoirs share the same temperature in a superposition of $N$ cyclic orders assisted by the control system.
-Then Alice measures the control system, if the result is $\ket{e_{0}}=\frac{1}{N}\sum_{k=0}^{N-1}|k\rangle$, which means it is the desired cooling branch, then Bob thermalizes the working system(classically) with one of $N$ cold reservoirs, followed by the classical thermalisation of all the cold reservoirs with one another(see the blue lines in Fig.\ref{f9}), so all the cold reservoirs including the working system end up to be at the same temperature.
-Otherwise, if the measurement result for the control is other than $\ket{e_{0}}$, Bob should thermalize the working system with the hot reservoir with inverse temperature $\beta_{H}$ classically, followed by a classical thermalisation between the working system and one of the cold reservoirs and classical thermalisation of all the cold reservoirs with one another(see red lines in Fig.\ref{f9}).
-And this process should be repeated until we get $\ket{e_{0}}$.
-The $N$ reservoirs and the hot reservoir can be taken from the same superbath with a certain temperature and be placed in thermal isolation at the beginning, and as more and more cooling cycles performed, the hot reservoir gradually heated up while the cold reservoirs become cooler and cooler, but at some point the fridge stops operating(can't cool down the cold reservoirs any more), see section \ref{Lowestico} for more details about this part.
+Before comparing the performances of ICO fridge with different N-SWITCH, let's first briefly go through the refrigeration cycle of the ICO fridge (see Fig.\ref{f9} for the case of 4 reservoirs)in the Maxwell-demon-like scenario as we described in the first section: The demon Alice prepares a entangled control-target state by thermalising the working system with $N$ reservoirs sharing the same temperature in a superposition of $N$ cyclic orders assisted by the control system.
+Then Alice measures the control system, if the result is $\ket{e_{0}}=\frac{1}{N}\sum_{k=0}^{N-1}|k\rangle$, which means it is the cooling branch, then Bob thermalises the working system (classically) with one of $N$ cold reservoirs, followed by the classical thermalisation of all the cold reservoirs with one another (see the blue lines in Fig.\ref{f9}), so all the cold reservoirs including the working system end up to be at the same temperature(and share the same thermal state).
+Otherwise, if the measurement result for the control is other than $\ket{e_{0}}$, Bob should thermalise the working system with the hot reservoir with inverse temperature $\beta_{H}$ classically, followed by a classical thermalisation between the working system and one of the cold reservoirs and classical thermalisation of all the cold reservoirs with one another (see red lines in Fig.\ref{f9}).
+And this process should be repeated until Alice gets $\ket{e_{0}}$.
+The $N$ reservoirs and the hot reservoir can be taken from the same superbath with a certain temperature and be placed in thermal isolation at the beginning, and as more and more cooling cycles performed, the hot reservoir gradually heated up while the cold reservoirs become cooler and cooler, but at some point the fridge stops operating (can't cool down the cold reservoirs any more), see section \ref{Lowestico} for more details about this part. \begin{widetext}